 You have the following rights:

-- You may request that KCC stops processing your personal data in relation to any council service.
+- You may request that KMGH stops processing your personal data in relation to any council service.
 (This may delay or prevent us delivering a service to you.
 We will seek to comply with your request but may be required to hold or process information to comply with our legal duties).

 - You are entitled to request access to and a copy of any information we hold about you.
-If you find that the information KCC holds about you is no longer accurate, you have the right to ask to have this corrected.
+If you find that the information KMGH holds about you is no longer accurate, you have the right to ask to have this corrected.

 - You have the right to see CCTV images of yourself and be provided with a copy.